 If you book half board, you also eat in this excellent restaurant each evening.
-The breakfast buffet area transforms into an elegant salad bar where you can select any salad imaginable and then add your own sauces.
+The breakfast buffet area transforms into an elegant salad bar where you can select any salad imaginably and then add your own sauces.
 Specialties included homemade sauerkraut, cucumbers in a creamy sauce, potato salad, and numerous other alternatives.
-There are 5 more courses each night after the salad bar, including a starter, soup, main, cheese, and desserts.
+There are five more courses each night after the salad bar, including a starter, soup, main, cheese, and desserts.

-The hotel itself has 88 rooms and suites, but we stay in an ultra-luxury apartment called a chalet suite that was perfect for a larger family.
+The hotel itself has 88 rooms and suites, but we stayed in an ultra-luxury apartment called a chalet suite that was perfect for a larger family.
 Do not be afraid of renting an apartment here.
-The apartments here much more luxurious than you would imagine when you think of a ski apartment or a ski chalet.
+The apartments here are much more luxurious than you would imagine when you think of a ski apartment or a ski chalet.
 All the apartments are finished like something out of Homes and Gardens magazine.
 They are truly stunning and feel brand new.

 Arlberg 1800 is so high that it is often in the clouds (twice while we were there), but the staff’s warmth combined with the fireside ambiance provides a warm and welcoming haven in this extraordinary mountaintop setting.